yaothao/mapping-Seattle-portfolio/README.md

 # Lab 3

 In lab three, our group visualized the traffic condition recorded from the I-5 southbound on Feb 9th, 2023.
-We extracted top 10 dominant color from 30 images taken at the 50th st. intersecting the I-5 south high way.
-The dark color represent the color extracted from the vehicle.
-The light gray color represent the road.
+We extracted the top 10 dominant colors from 30 images taken at the 50th st. intersecting the I-5 south highway.
+The darker color represents the color extracted from the vehicle.
+The light grey color represents the road.
 With the percentage comparison, we can visualize the change in traffic flow.

 ![stacked_bar_chart](static/stacked_bar_chart.png)